Hiroko Oyamada: Early life and education

 Hiroko Oyamada was born in 1983 in Hiroshima and remained there throughout her school years, eventually graduating from Hiroshima University in 2006 with a degree in Japanese literature.
 After graduation Oyamada changed jobs three times in five years, including her time working for a large factory that manufactured cars; an experience that inspired her debut story Kōjō (The Factory), which received the 42nd Shincho Prize for New Writers in 2010.
 After her debut Oyamada worked a part-time editorial job at a local magazine, but quit after marrying a co-worker.

 Influences on her works

 Oyamada's experience with switching jobs and working in a large company manufacturing cars acted as inspiration for her novella Kōjō (Factory).
-During the creation of one of her other works, Ana (Hole), Oyamada herself had moved to the country side which is reflective of the main character of the novella.
-In both Kōjō and Ana, Oyamada "... came to a dead end, unable to find her way forward," until she was struck with an idea for each through either a trick of the eye or through a dream, allowing her to finish the novellas.
+During the creation of one of her other works, Ana (Hole), Oyamada herself had moved to the countryside which is reflective of the main character of the novella.
+In both Kōjō and Ana, Oyamada "came to a dead end, unable to find her way forward," until she was struck with an idea for each through either a trick of the eye or through a dream, allowing her to finish the novellas.